 The Canadian parliament declared lacrosse as the national sport during summer and ice hockey as the national sport during winter.
 The two were officially made national sports on May 12th, 1994 when the National Sports of Canada Act was passed.

 Despite the maple leaf’s close association with Canada, the maple tree was not formally acknowledged as a national symbol until 1996.
 The Canadian trees have played a significant role in the country’s development and they continue to be of environmental, aesthetic, and commercial significance.
-Maple trees in Canada are used for producing valuable wood products and in the production of maple sugar.
+Maple trees in Canada are used for producing valuable wood products and in the production of maple sugar and syrup.

 The national anthem of Canada was declared official on July 1st, 1980 which was one century later after it had already been sung on June 24th, 1880 in the City of Quebec.
 The Canadian national anthem was composed by a renowned composer Calixa Lavallée while the French lyrics were written by Adolphe-Basile Routhier.
 The English version of the anthem was written by Robert Stanley Weir in 1908.

 The national flag of Canada is red and white in color with a distinctive maple leaf in the middle.
 After a considerable amount of discussions over the years, the national flag was officially adopted on February 15th, 1965 when it was raised for the first time over Parliament Hill.
 The red and white pattern on the national flag is constituted from Canada’s Military College and the ribbon of the country’s General Service Medal of 1899 which was a British medal of honor given to the people who defended Canada in the battles that took place during the 19th century.
 Every 15th of February Canada commemorates the adoption of the flag by celebrating the National Flag day.

 National, Provincial, And Territorial Symbols Of Canada